Coronary Artery Disease

 You can calculate your BMI using the NHLBI's online calculator, or your health care provider can calculate your BMI.

 For more information on losing weight and maintaining your weight, see the Diseases and Conditions Index Overweight and Obesity article.

 If you smoke or use tobacco, quit.
 Smoking can damage and tighten blood vessels and raise your risk for CAD.
+If I were you, I'd start looking at ways of giving up such a bad habit.
+With the assistance of methods such as nicotine gum and nasal sprays, to even looking into companies such as Magic Vaporizers who provide the solution of vaping, hopefully you'll be on the route to becoming a non smoker in no time at all.
 Talk to your doctor about programs and products that can help you quit.
 If you have successfully managed to put down your cigarette in exchange for a vape pen, this is definitely a step in the right direction.
 When it comes to the continuous use of this device, you may want to look into something like an alternative vape cbd oil to refill your vape cartridge.
 At least this way, you'll have no excuses to revert back to smoking a cigarette.
 Your doctor only wants what's best for your health and you should too.
 Whether you discuss using a range of premium e liquids to start taking up vaping or use nicotine patches, you'll eventually find a solution to help you give up smoking.

 The U.S. Department of Health and Human Services also has information on how to quit smoking.

 You also should avoid exposure to secondhand smoke.